In the final years of the 19th century, the art scene in Zagreb, Croatia, was pretty vibrant. The various ideas that circulated among artists...

 The following painting not only shows an influence by Manet, but it closely resembles Manet’s Le Fifre, it is as if the two paintings were a set.
 However, Gonzalès’ work is more three-dimensional than her mentor’s painting.
 At 21, this painting was one of her first accepted pieces to the 1870s Salon.
 But even then, despite her natural talent, the critics did not take her seriously.

-Sadly, in 1883 she passed away after giving birth to her only son she had with the French engraver, Henri Guérard.
+Sadly, in 1883 she passed away after giving birth to the only son she had with the French engraver, Henri Guérard.
 She left behind roughly 124 oil paintings and pastels which are both in private collections as well as a number of art museums across the world.

 Though she never achieved the “celebrity status” of her colleagues and passed away much too young, Gonzalès’ work is worth a look if you are wanting to learn more about female artists in art history; along with how their audiences and colleagues perceived them.